Department of Public Health

 There are several reasons why the Department continues to test the water.
 The vision is to proactively issue advisories much quicker than sampling alone will allow.
 Each year brings the Department one step closer to this through studying the relationships between weather conditions, bather loads, wildlife, currents, water quality and other factors.
 Continued testing is a critical component of the research that will lead to predictive models for swimming safety and preventing recreational water illnesses.
 While there is more to study, Ottawa County is proud to be a participant in this research.
-In addition, the department is testing rapid-result laboratory equipment not yet approved by the Environmental Protection Agency.
-If pilot testing is successful, future E. coli tests could be completed from sampling to results in just several hours.
-Both initiatives could improve beach water monitoring programs nationwide.

 Why did I hear a report of a "No Body Contact Advisory" being issued by the Health Department?

 A "No Body Contact Advisory" is in response to a sewer overflow.
 This is different than the advisories once issued via the beach water monitoring program.
 During periods of heavy rainfall or snowmelt, the wastewater volume in a municipal sewer system can exceed the capacity of the system or treatment plant.
 The system overflows and discharges excess wastewater directly to nearby streams, rivers, or other water bodies.
 Because there was a known contaminant discharged into the body of water, these types of advisories will continue to be issued and communicated via the news media, on our website and through social media.
 Learn more about sewer overflows.